rcdexta/react-trello/README.md

 * responsive and extensible
 * easily pluggable into existing application
 * supports pagination when scrolling individual lanes
 * drag-and-drop within and across lanes (compatible with touch devices)
 * event bus for triggering events externally (e.g.: adding or removing cards based on events coming from backend)
+* edit functionality to add/delete cards

 ## Getting Started